JadenFurtado/security_writeups/just for fun/readme.md

 ### Type 4: Online Cameras

-While the idea of having a camera over the internet is for it to be easiy accessable, I am pretty certain, you don't want to grant a hacker access to security cameras!
+While the idea of having a camera over the internet is for it to be easily accessable, I am pretty certain, you don't want to grant a hacker access to security cameras!

 Using google to search         intitle:"webcamxp" "Flash JPEG Stream"      and then clicking on the options, you can see that I now have access to the live stram of a camera